Generalized Statistics on Lattices: Statistics as Obstruction to Gauging

 with

-where $A_{g,\Delta'}$ is an operator generating the $g\in G$ gauge transformation on the gauge field on the $p$-cube $\Delta'$, and $\pm$ is the sign determined from the outgoing/ingoing orientation of the hypercubes $\Delta'$.
-Then, one can express the symmetry operator as the product of Gauss law operators
+where $A_{g,\Delta'}$ is the operator generating the $g\in G$ gauge transformation on the gauge field located on the $p$-cube $\Delta'$, and the sign $\pm$ is determined by the outgoing/ingoing orientation of the hypercubes $\Delta'$.
+One can then express the symmetry operator as a product of Gauss law operators,